Dr G Hennequin, Dr M Lengyel, Dr T O'Leary

 - Introduce students to how the brain processes sensory information, controls our actions, learns through experience and lays down memories.

-- Elucidate the computational and engineering principals of brain function.
+- Elucidate the computational and engineering principles of brain function.

 As specific objectives, by the end of the course students should be able to:

 - Have a basic grasp of neuroscience that can act as foundation for further study.

 - Understand the basic principles of sensory processing, decision making, learning and memory and how engineering concepts can be applied to them.